alexchung1233/alexchung1233.github.io/about.md

 Hi, I'm a backend software engineer currently living in NYC.

-My interests include:
-- rock climbing
-- games
-- film
-- music
+My current interests now are rock climbing (projecting a V8) and music production.